 Compliance with this EREC G98 in respect of the design, installation, operation and maintenance of a Micro-generating Plant, will ensure that the Customer is discharging their legal obligations under ESQCR 22(1)(a) and the EU Network Code on Requirements for Grid Connection of Generators.

-Isolation
+Installation Wiring and Isolation

+The installation that connects the Micro-generating Plant to the Connection Point shall comply with the requirements of BS 7671.
+All wiring between the Connection Point and the Micro-generator(s) shall be protected by a suitably rated protective device and shall be of suitable size and type for the rating of the Micro-generator.
 The Micro-generator(s) shall be connected via an accessible isolation switch that is capable of isolating all phases and neutral.
 The isolation switch shall be capable of being secured in the ‘off’ (isolated) position.

+Figure 1 – Example of a Warning Label

 Labelling

-Labelling shall be placed in accordance with EN 50438.
+The Installer shall provide labelling at the Connection Point with the DNO’s Distribution Network (cut-out), meter position, consumer unit and at all points of isolation between the Connection Point and the Micro-generating Plant within the Customer’s premises to indicate the presence of a Micro-generating Plant.
+The labelling should be sufficiently robust and if necessary fixed in place to ensure that it remains legible and secure for the lifetime of the installation.
+Warning labels of the form shown in Figure 1 shall be used.
 It should be noted that the warning label does not imply a right on the Customer, Installer or maintainer to operate (remove / replace) the DNO’s cut-out fuse and a note to this effect should be included on the warning label.

 In addition to the warning label, this EREC G98 requires the following, up to date, information to be displayed at the Connection Point with the DNO’s Distribution Network.

-A circuit diagram relevant to the installation showing the circuit wiring, including all protective devices, between the Micro-generator and the DNO’s fused cut-out.
+A circuit diagram relevant to the installation showing the circuit wiring, including all protective devices, between the Micro-generating Plant and the DNO’s fused cut-out.
 This diagram should also show by whom all apparatus is owned and maintained; and

 A summary of the Interface Protection settings incorporated within the Micro-generator.